-- (1) Diplomas and diploma supplements shall be issued on conclusion of a degree or vocational training programme, cf. the Regulations relating to Degrees and Vocational Training Section 20, and educational theory and practice.
-Transcripts of grades are issued for other study programmes. - (2) Diplomas for bachelor's degrees are issued automatically when the student meets the requirements pursuant to Section 10-2.
-In the event of a delay in the course of studies, the student must ask for a diploma to be issued for a completed degree or education. - (3) Diplomas for self-composed bachelor's degrees pursuant to Section 10-2 are issued on application.
-The student must document that the requirements are met. - (4) Transcripts of grades and diplomas shall state the semester in which the student sat the examination. - (5) The title of the bachelor's or master's thesis shall be included on the diploma. - (6) Diplomas are normally issued in Norwegian.
-Diplomas are issued in English for programmes that are taught in English. - (7) The number of credits shall be reduced for courses that fully or partially overlap each other and that are to be included in a degree.
+- (1) Diplomas and diploma supplements shall be issued on conclusion of a degree or vocational training programme, cf. section 20 of the Regulations relating to degrees and vocational training, and educational theory and practice.
+Transcripts of grades are issued for other study programmes. - (2) Diplomas for a completed degree or education are issued automatically when the student meets the requirements in the programme description and completes their studies within the stipulated time limit.
+In the event of a delay in the course of studies, the student must ask for a diploma to be issued for a completed degree or education. - (3) Diplomas for self-composed bachelor's degrees pursuant to section 10-2 (3) are issued on application.
+The student must provide documentation that the requirements have been met. - (4) Transcripts of grades and diplomas shall state the semester in which the student sat the examination. - (5) The title of the bachelor's or master's thesis shall be included on the diploma. - (6) Diplomas are normally issued in Norwegian.
+Diplomas are issued in English for programmes that are taught in English. - (7) The number of credits shall be reduced for fully or partially overlapping courses that are to be included in a degree.
 The reduction in credits shall have the most favourable outcome for the student.
 The overlap cannot constitute more than 10 credits in total. - (8) Diplomas are issued only once.
 If a diploma is lost, a copy of the diploma can be issued on application in return for a stipulated fee.
-If the student takes further examinations after having received a diploma for a completed degree or education, the examination result is documented by a transcript of grades. - (9) If a student appeals against a grade after a diploma has been issued, the original diploma must be handed in before the appeal can be considered.
+If the student resits an examination after having received a diploma for a completed degree or education, the examination result is documented by a transcript of grades. - (9) If a student appeals against a grade after a diploma has been issued, the diploma will be invalid until the appeal has been fully processed. - O Amended by Regulations no. 866 of 20 June 2019 (which entered into force on 1 August 2019) and no. 3767 of 16 December 2021 (which entered into force on 1 January 2022).